 United for Senior Supports

-In Chemung and Steuben Counties, there are more than 48,000 “Baby Boomers” (people born between 1946 and 1964) who are in or nearing their “Golden Years.”
+More than 48,000 “Baby Boomers” (people born between 1946 and 1964) are in or nearing their “Golden Years.”
 According to AARP, nearly three-quarters of all Baby Boomers would like to stay in their own homes, or at least in their own communities, as they age.

 Active & Engaged

 Nationwide, over half a million grandparents were the persons with primary responsibility for their grandchildren who lived with them.
-In Chemung and Steuben Counties, over 1,300 grandparents are raising their grandchildren.
+In Chemung and Steuben counties, over 1,300 grandparents are raising their grandchildren.
 United Way is making sure family strengthening supports are available to assist grandparents who are responsible for the young people in their care.

 - VOLUNTEER: Help local seniors by delivering meals, writing notes, or providing rides to medical appointments.
 Check out all the ways you can help

 - GIVE: Small gifts make a difference!
 Support United Way of the Southern Tier by making a donation.

 - Dick Russell, executive director of Faith in Action in Steuben County, talks with Barbara Hubbell, Senior Director of Strategic Initiatives for United Way of the Southern Tier, about providing supports to senior citizens in our community.